saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/installation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::info
+:::caution
 Sauce Connect Proxy 5 release is currently in the Alpha stage.
-See [this document](/secure-connections/sauce-connect-5/installation/) for the most recent stable version (4.9.1) download instructions.
+See [this document](/secure-connections/sauce-connect/installation/) for the most recent stable version (4.9.1) download instructions.
 :::

 This topic describes how to install Sauce Connect Proxy version 5 to your machine.